FormatArc JSON to YAML conversion resultFormatArc JSON to YAML conversion result

 format: json

-The YAML version has fewer characters, less punctuation, and the hierarchical structure is communicated through indentation rather than nesting symbols.
+The YAML version has fewer characters, less punctuation, and the hierarchical structure is communicated through indentation.
 For files that humans read and edit regularly, this matters.

 Adding comments

 JSON does not support comments.
 YAML does.
-If you need to annotate a configuration file — explaining why a value is set a certain way, documenting allowed values, or leaving notes for your team — YAML lets you do that directly in the file:
+If you need to annotate a configuration file — explaining why a value is set a certain way, documenting allowed values, or leaving notes for your team — YAML lets you do that directly:

 server: